twotwentyseven/handbook/how-we-work.md

 ## Communication

 We use Slack and Teamflow for all internal communication.
 We have made a conscious choice not to have clients on Slack.
-Therefore, all client comms happen in a weekly status we keep during projects or email.
+Therefore, all client comms happen in a weekly status we keep during projects or email/phone.
 The only reason we use email internally is to request holiday, confirm pay rises, position changes or other stuff we need a formal written record for.

 A few questions to consider so we have effective communication: